Shulkie512/Project/README.md

 Admins public IP address

 Machines within the network can only be accessed by the Jump Box.
-- _TODO: Which machine did you allow to access your ELK VM?
-What was its IP address?_ The created Jump Box machine via the Docker container 20.185.180.89
+- Which machine did you allow to access your ELK VM?
+What was its IP address?
+The created Jump Box machine via the Docker container 20.185.180.89

 A summary of the access policies in place can be found in the table below.